The War on Women makes misleading comparisons of the plight of the sexes.

-In my mind, but not in the mind of many readers of the article, the comparison of all of the wars is wrong, for as long as the “war on women” is compared to other causes of fatalities that are completely incompatible and even incomparable.
-If there must be a “war on women”, then let’s compare its consequences to the consequences of the “war on men”.
+In my mind, but not in the mind of many readers of the article, it is obvious that the comparison of women’s plight to men’s suffering in all of the wars is wrong, for as long as the “war on women” is compared to other causes of fatalities that are completely incompatible and even incomparable.
+If there must be a concern over “the war on women”, then let’s compare its consequences to the consequences of “the war on men”.

 The whole feminist argument vanishes as soon as one makes the correct comparison, that of comparing the plight of women with that of the plight of men.
 When that is done, a totally different picture – the true one – is immediately apparent.

 Women live on average (in the whole world) five more years than men do, 10 to 12 more years in the member countries of the former communist bloc, 7 more years in socialistic Canada, and 6 more years in the not yet so socialistic USA.

 There is no biological reason at all for that large and still growing gender gap in the life expectancies of the sexes.
 The reason for men dying sooner than women do is simply the consequence of society’s “war on men”.
 However, for anyone, including feminists, it is wrong to make use of hyperbole like that.
 The phrase “war on men” is wrong and the phrase “discrimination against men” must be substituted.